-Some very weak D and/or partial D samples may not react with monoclonal Anti-D reagents.
+Some very weak D and/or partial RhD samples may not react with monoclonal Anti-D reagents.

 False positive test results are rarely seen with low-protein reagents.
 False positive agglutination may be due to a positive direct antiglobulin test (DAT), cold agglutinins, or abnormal serum proteins.
 A control test should always be used if a sample groups as AB RhD positive.
-If a control test for spontaneous agglutination is desired, ALBAcheck® - BGS Monoclonal Control (Z271U) or 6-10% albumin in saline may be substituted for the blood grouping reagent in the testing procedure.
+If a control test for spontaneous agglutination is desired, ALBAcheck® -BGS Monoclonal Control (Z271U) or 6-10% albumin in saline may be substituted for the blood grouping reagent in the testing procedure.
 A negative result would serve as an appropriate control.
-If the monoclonal control test gives a positive reaction, a valid interpretation of the results obtained in red blood cell testing cannot be made without further investigation.
+If the monoclonal control test gives a positive reaction, a valid interpretation of the results obtained in red blood cell testing cannot be made without further investication.

-This reagent is potentiated to aid in the detection of weak D and partial D. Very weak agglutination detected at immediate spin (s 1+) should be tested using an alternative reagent by the Indirect Antihuman Globulin Test technique prior to the final determination of the RhD type.
+This reagent is potentiated to aid in the detection of weak D and partial D. Very weak agglutination detected at immediate spin (\le 1+) should be incubated and read after 37 °C incubation (at minimum) or tested by the Indirect Antihuman Globulin Test technique prior to the final determination of the RhD type.
 Certain tests performed on unwashed samples (e.g. cord), or samples stored and tested at below 20 °C, may exhibit false positive reactions due to the potentiators used in the formulation of this reagent.
+Slide techniques are not recommended for the detection of weakened antigen expression.
+If the detection of antigens exhibiting weakened or modified expression is required, negative slide tests should be confirmed by tube testing.